aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/aptos_account.md

 ## Resource `DirectTransferConfig`

-Configuration for whether an account can receive direct transfers of coins that they have not registered.

-By default, this is enabled.
-Users can opt-out by disabling at any time.
+Configuration for whether an account can receive direct transfers of coins that they have not registered.<br/><br/> By default, this is enabled.
+Users can opt&#45;out by disabling at any time.

 <pre><code>struct DirectTransferConfig has key<br/></code></pre>